international-year-of-the-salmon/2022-TINRO-FishTrawl/README.md

 ## Hi there 👋

-🙋 Welcome to the repository for the Fish Trawl data from the R/V TINRO collected in 2022 as part of the International Year of the Salmon High Seas Expedition.
+🙋 Welcome to the repository for the Trawl data from the R/V TINRO collected in 2022 as part of the International Year of the Salmon High Seas Expedition.

 🤖 See the metadata record for this dataset here: